joelewis43/Expression-Evaluator/README.md

 - Not use the "Shunting Yard" algorithm
 - Contain a testing framework to validate the solution is functioning as desired

+Additional points
+- How can the test approach be incorporated into a CI system
+- Consider all error situations in validation and testing
+- Documentation: comments when things are not obvious

+README
+- Provide instructions on how to build and run the solution